-An asymmetrical lamp with a travertine base.
+An asymmetrical minimalist floor lamp with a travertine base.

 Creative and distinctive, the Arum Floor Lamp has a sculptural presence thanks to a tubular base and an asymmetrical, petal-shaped shade.
-Part of the Ferm Living collection, this modern floor lamp complements its good looks with quality materials.
+Part of the Ferm Living collection, this contemporary floor lamp complements its good looks with quality materials.
 The cylindrical base is made of travertine, while the stem and shade are made of aluminum and iron.
 Curved in a petal shape, the shade boasts a white interior that helps to distribute a softer ambient light more evenly.
-This floor lamp comes in Cashmere and Black versions.
+This minimalistic floor lamp comes in Cashmere and Black versions.

 Lean Floor Lamp

 An industrial-style lamp inspired by 1950s Scandinavian designs.